kevelyn1/QGIS-Intro/_posts/qgis/2020-08-11-making-a-map.md

   teaser: QGIS_intro_teaser.png
 ---

+A map is the most common output of GIS.
+This tutorial shows how to create a map from vector and raster data with standard map elements like map inset, grids, north arrow, scale bar and labels.

 - [1.
 Download data](#1-download-data)
 - [2.
 Steps to make a map](#2-steps-to-make-a-map)
   * [2.1.
 Creating the main map](#21-creating-the-main-map)
   * [2.2.
 Creating an inset map](#22-creating-an-inset-map)

-A map is the most common output of GIS.
-This tutorial shows how to create a map from vector and raster data with standard map elements like map inset, grids, north arrow, scale bar and labels.
-Lets make a map from vector data.

 ### 1. Download data